omkarg01/HTML-CSS-Project-1/README.md

 ## Time taken to finish this project

--   Approximately 6-7 hour taken to complete this one.
+-   Approximately 7-8 hour taken to complete this one.

-#### Screenshot
+### Preview

 ![Desktop](./ss/preview.png)